 Do we stay within our means and budget?
 Are we content?
-It doesn’t mean we have to work outside the home, but like the Proverbs 31 woman how do we contribute in the saving, making and managing the money in our homes?
+It doesn't mean we have to work outside the home, but like the Proverbs 31 woman how do we contribute to the saving, making and managing the money in our homes?

-We don’t naturally think straight, it is the grace of God in us.
+We don't naturally think straight; it is the grace of God in us.
 We have to remember that we are dependent on the grace of God to make us want to be a woman who lives out a gracious sophron lifestyle.

 “If the kind of self control and sensible thinking that we're talking about is being produced by the grace of God and by the Spirit of God, this is a person who will not be uptight, rigid, legalistic, but a person who will be winsome, compelling, beautiful and free–free to live within the parameters that God has designed for our lives.
 Being sophron increases our capacity to pray, to love and to serve others.”